• Architecture + Design

 A container rental includes 24 furniture pads and a month of storage.
 U-Haul can move your packed container for you, or you can do it yourself with a trailer attachment.
 You can keep a container on your property as long as you need, or U-Haul can store it in a secure storage facility.
 When you’re ready to return a container, schedule a pickup with the company.

-Here are the advantages and disadvantages of U-Haul U-Box, as compared to PODS.
+Here are the pros and cons of U-Haul U-Box, as compared to PODS.

 PODS, which stands for Portable On-Demand Storage, offers moving container rentals at more than 220 locations across 46 states.
 The company offers three portable storage container sizes, but only two are available for long-distance travel .
 PODS does not offer truck or trailer rentals.